-- (a) The Utilities will recover in rates the full amount of any costs designated as SONGS "replacement power costs," SONGS "replacement energy costs," or "net SONGS costs" incurred to purchase power in the market from January 1, 2012, until the last day of the month of the Effective Date. - (b) The Utilities will recover in rates the entire SONGS-related portion of the under-collected balance in each Utility's respective ERRA account as of the last day of the month of the Effective Date.
-The SONGS-related under-collected balances in each Utility's respective ERRA accounts shall be amortized over a period beginning on the first day of the month (or the nearest date practicable) following the Effective Date and ending no later than December 31, 2015.
-Nothing in this Agreement shall be construed to limit the Commission's ability to review, in an appropriate proceeding, the Utilities' requests to amortize the remaining (non-SONGS-related) portion of this under-collected balance.
-Although nothing in this Agreement shall limit TURN or ORA's ability to challenge the eligibility of the remaining (non-SONGS-related) portion of this under-collected balance for cost recovery, neither TURN nor ORA shall oppose either Utility's request to amortize by December 31, 2015 any portion of the under-collected balance found by the CPUC to be eligible for recovery. - (c) The Commission shall not impose any disallowance, on either of the Utilities, of any of the Utilities' costs incurred to purchase power in the market as a result of the non-operation of SONGS.
-None of the Settling Parties will advocate before the Commission or any other judicial, legislative, or administrative body for any disallowance of past or future costs incurred by the Utilities to purchase power in the market as a result of the non-operation of SONGS.

-No future adjustments or disallowances to the Utilities' ERRA accounts shall be made as a result of the nonoperation of SONGS.
+- (a) The Utilities will recover in rates the full amount of any costs designated as SONGS "replacement power costs," SONGS "replacement energy costs," or "net SONGS costs" incurred to purchase power in the market from January 1, 2012, until the last day of the month prior to the Effective Date. - (b) The Utilities will recover in rates the entire SONGS-related portion of the under-collected balance in each Utility's respective ERRA account as of the last day of the month prior to the Effective Date, subject to normal CPUC compliance review in the ERRA docket (i.e., review of the Utilities' Quarterly Compliance Reports and compliance with the Least-Cost Dispatch Standard).
+Subject to such review, the SONGS-related under-collected balances in each Utility's respective ERRA accounts shall be amortized over a period beginning on the first day of the month (or the nearest date practicable) following the Effective Date and ending no later than December 31, 2015.
+Although nothing in this Agreement shall limit TURN, ORA, FOE, or CUE's ability to challenge the eligibility of the non-SONGS-related portion of either Utility's request to amortize by December 31, 2015 any portion of the under-collected balance for under-collected balance for under-collected balance for cost recovery. - (c) The Commission shall not impose any disallowance, on either of the Utilities, of any of the Utilities' costs incurred to purchase power in the market as a result of the non-operation of SONGS.
+None of the Settling Parties will advocate before the Commission or any other judicial, legislative, or administrative body for any disallowance of past or future costs incurred by the Utilities to purchase power in the market as a result of the non-operation of SONGS. - (d) No future adjustments or disallowances to the Utilities' ERRA accounts shall be made as a result of the non-operation of SONGS.
 This limitation includes foregone revenues; there will be no future adjustments or disallowances to the Utilities' ERRA accounts as a result of foregone sales of SONGS output.
-No Settling Party shall object in an ERRA or other Commission proceeding to the Utilities' showing on the grounds that the appliedfor purchased power-related expenses were related to the non-operational status of SONGS.
+No Settling Party shall object in an ERRA or other Commission proceeding to the Utilities' showing on the grounds that the applied-for purchased power-related expenses were related to the non-operational status of SONGS.